Suvabrataroy/AI-Automation-Pipeline/README.md

 # SLM Workflow Platform

+> ** Production-grade AI workflow orchestration — where Small Language Models do the routing and Large Language Models do the reasoning.**

-> **Most AI systems treat every request the same: send it to the biggest, most expensive model available and wait.
+  Most AI systems treat every request the same: send it to the biggest, most expensive model available and wait.
 This platform takes a
   different approach.

   A lightweight Small Language Model — running locally in under 300 ms — reads each incoming request, classifies its intent, scores its
   complexity, and decides which pipeline to run.
 Simple, well-defined tasks never leave the local machine.
 Only genuinely complex work —